 "He was a man on a mission and so ambitious in both statement and in deed," says Jody Stephens, the drummer and last surviving member of Big Star.
 Even now, he still sounds full of awe.
-"I'd go to the studio in the morning and Chris had spent the entire night—without sleep—experimenting with guitar sounds and melody lines.
+"I'd go to the studio in the morning and Chris had spent the entire night – without sleep - experimenting with guitar sounds and melody lines.
 Every song he wrote seemed to relate to some feeling or lifestyle he was living, it was really painful stuff but effective in showing us exactly what his subconscious looked like."
-Stephens's voice begins to crackle as he shares regrets from a friendship that ended suddenly nearly 40 years ago: "We never talked about Chris's sexuality or what he was fighting but I sense he was mostly just fighting himself.
+Stephens' voice begins to crackle as he shares regrets from a friendship that ended suddenly nearly forty years ago: "We never talked about Chris's sexuality or what he was fighting but I sense he was mostly just fighting himself.
 I wish I could have just shaken him and told him it was all going to be okay."

 Vocally, to some, Bell was an icon trapped in the wrong era.
 "At times Chris could be so punk rock and he'd just make this painful noise from the back of his throat like a Cobain," beams Adam Hill, an engineer at Ardent, who remastered Bell's recordings for posthumous collection I Am The Cosmos.
-"Whereas on a song like 'Though I Know She Lies' you could be listening to Dylan on 'Lay Lady Lay.'
+"Whereas on a song like 'Though I Know She Lies' you could be listening to Dylan on 'Lay Lady Lane'.
 He always pushed his vocal cords to their very limit."
-On the delicate "You And Your Sister," Bell pours his heart out about an unrequited love.
-When he reflects "Plans fail every day," to backing vocals by Chilton, who remained an acquaintance, you sense heartbreak of both a romantic and professional nature.
-And "Speed of Sound"—with its existential dread of "The plane goes down, it will not land.
-The pilot's dead, nowhere to be found"—hits you right in the gut, writing the angsty blueprint Elliott Smith would later follow to a tee.
+On the delicate "You And Your Sister", Bell pours his heart out about an unrequited love.
+When he reflects "Plans fail every day", to backing vocals by Chilton, who remained an acquaintance, you sense heartbreak of both a romantic and professional nature.
+And "Speed of Sound" – with its existential dread of "The plane goes down, it will not land.
+The pilot's dead, nowhere to be found" – hits you right in the gut, writing the angsty blueprint Elliott Smith would later follow to a tee.

 While Bell was back home flipping burgers, Big Star were blowing up in the UK, with NME unable to keep up with reader letters requesting copies of their first two albums.
 In fact, demand for both albums was so high they were eventually reissued in a gatefold release.
 "I called Chris and it was one of the only times I remember him being really happy, as all those Beatles Parlophone pressings he loved had the same address on the back," remembers Stephens, noting that the reissue said "Pressed by EMI at Hayes, Middlesex" on the back.
 However, Bell's adulation would be short lived.